hermangroup/docs/wallets/dashcore/send-receive.rst

 fee to encourage nodes on the network to prioritize your transaction.
 Choosing **InstantSend** has a similar effect, but actually relies on a different mechanism in the second layer network to speed up the transaction time.
-Choosing **PrivateSend** will send Dash from an address that has previously been mixed.
+Choosing **PrivateSend** will send Historia from an address that has previously been mixed.
 You can find out more about PrivateSend and InstantSend
-:ref:`here <dashcore-privatesend-instantsend>`.
+:ref:`here <historiacore-privatesend-instantsend>`.

 Let’s try an example.
-Say you have received an invoice which you now want to pay with Dash.
-The writer of the invoice has included a Dash address, which can be seen in the following window beginning with *Xpa*.
+Say you have received an invoice which you now want to pay with Historia.
+The writer of the invoice has included a Historia address, which can be seen in the following window beginning with *Xpa*.
-The invoice is for 2.45 Dash, which you fill in the **Amount** field.
+The invoice is for 2.45 Historia, which you fill in the **Amount** field.

 .. figure:: img/sendready.png
    :width: 400px